ClearHeadedT/boot-dev-log/build-an-ai-agent/NOTES.md

 - Learned building a function to list files in a working directory for the agent.
 - Learned building a function to read a file's contents for the agent.
 - Learned building a function to write/overwrite file contents from the agent.
+- Learned building a function to execute a Python file and capture its output.